 Using complicated statistical formulas, it is possible to do such comparisons in a population of individuals with varying degrees of the risk factors and varying levels of LDL-cholesterol, a so-called multivariate analysis.
 If a multivariate analysis of the prognostic value of LDL cholesterol also takes body weight into consideration, it is said to be ”adjusted for body weight”.
 A major problem with such calculations is that the data generated by these and other complicated statistical methods are almost impossible for most readers, including most physicians, to comprehend.
 For many years researchers in this area have not presented primary data, simple means, or simple correlations.
 Instead, their papers have been salted with meaningless ratios, relative risks, p-values, not to mention obscure concepts such as the standardized logistic regression coefficient, or the pooled hazard rate ratio.
 Instead of being an aid to science, statistics are used to impress the reader and cover the fact that the scientific findings are trivial and without practical importance.

-Some of my scientific papers about this and similar issues:
+Some of my/our scientific papers about this issue: